REPORT: 1.6 Billion Opioid Doses Poured Into Missouri Over 6 Years

 McCaskill's report shows that the big drug distributors had wildly different records on reporting what they see as suspicious orders for opioids by doctors or pharmacies.

-McKesson and AmerisourceBergen each shipped about 650,000 doses into Missouri during the period of the investigation.
+McKesson and AmerisourceBergen each shipped about 650 million doses into Missouri during the period of the investigation.

 AmerisourceBergen made only 244 suspicious order reports over those six years, the report shows.
 McKesson, by contrast, made more than 16,000 reports.